Exploring Thalang Road

 Hainan Shrine

-Hainan Shrine is a Chinese temple easy to miss if it was not for its bright red entrance.
+Hainan Shrine is a Chinese temple easy to miss if it were not for its bright red entrance.
 It is not wider than a shophouse, but it goes deep.
 Feel free to enter and have a look, just remember to behave respectfully, it is a religious place.

 >Shopping in Thalang